TheMaverickProgrammer/eTamagotchi/README.md

 ## Language
 Android SDK is the development kit you'll be dealing with, and with source compatibility you'll use Java 6, 7 or 8.

-See whichone you have installed using `java -version`
+See which one you have installed using `java -version`

 On **Mac OS** you can see all installed java version using `/usr/libexec/java_home -V`